-Such expressions can only be evaluated if the Such expressions can only be evaluated if the state, i.e. the value of the program variables, is given.
 Now, our notion of expressions (as realized by the types aexp and bexp) is much more abstract than that.
-An expression is e function taking a state to a value or Boolean, as applicable.
+An expression is a function taking a state to a value or Boolean, as applicable.
 The fact that IMP has no explicit expression language allows for simple and abstract proofs.